In early 2017, SAGE ran another survey looking at post-production in South Africa. We're pleased to share the results!

 For all graphs, responses from editors are drawn in blue, producers in green.

 Thank you to everyone who took part in the survey!
-Thank you also to our two sponsors, Labspace and Digital Depot.
+Thank you also to our sponsor Digital Depot for their long-running support.

 2. Finding work

-Finding work continues to be dominated by past relationships and word of mouth.
+Finding work continues to be dominated by past relationships and word of mouth among both editors and producers.
+A truism applies in post-production: no matter you job, you are also in sales.

 3. Contracting and hiring